 Digital Hearing Care are well placed to supply this type of invisible hearing aid, not all hearing aid suppliers are able to offer it, and we’ve had some great success stories so far.

-We are one of the few Hearing Aid Suppliers in the north of England to be able to supply the new SoundLens hearing instrument from Starkey Laboratories.
 The Starkey SoundLens is the first custom, digital and fully programmable completely invisible hearing aid.

 It sits deep in the ear canal, far deeper than where most other commercially available hearing aids sit, making it an invisible hearing aid.